-This focus on Research Ethics in the UC San Diego Jacobs School of Engineering is funded in part by the National Science Foundation (NSF) through a project titled "Empowering Faculty to Cultivate a Culture of Ethics in Engineering."
+The Research Ethics Initiative at the UC San Diego Jacobs School of Engineering builds on the National Science Foundation (NSF) project "Empowering Faculty to Cultivate a Culture of Ethics in Engineering."

 Definition of ethics